Codeception/module-symfony/CONTRIBUTING.md

 - In the CLI output, click on the link to `https://github.com/YourUserName/module-symfony/pull/new/new_feature` to create a Pull Request through GitHub.com.

 Now wait for feedback on your Pull Request.
-If all is fine and gets merged...
+If all is fine and it gets merged...

 ### 4. Send a Test